-How Telehealth Treatment Works to End the Opioid Crisis in Michigan
+How Telehealth Buprenorphine Treatment Works to End the Opioid Crisis in Michigan

-Michigan falls 7th out of the 50 states for the highest amount of drug overdose deaths based on the most recent collected data by the Centers for Disease Control and Prevention in 2016.
+Michigan falls 7th out of the 50 states for the highest amount of drug overdose deaths, according to the most recent collected data by the Centers for Disease Control and Prevention in 2016.
 In 2016, Michigan averaged about 18.5 of opiate deaths per 100,000 people.
 According to the Kaiser Family Foundation, since 2007 Michigan has tripled their number of opiate-related deaths.
-Not only does Michigan have an opioid crisis within its own state walls, but also in August 2015 United States Attorney Barbara McQuade called Michigan a “drug pipeline” sending opioids to neighboring states such as Kentucky, Ohio, Pennsylvania, Tennessee, and West Virginia.
+Michigan have an opioid crisis within its own state lines.
+And in August 2015, United States Attorney Barbara McQuade called Michigan a “drug pipeline,” sending opioids to neighboring states such as Kentucky, Ohio, Pennsylvania, Tennessee, and West Virginia.
 Despite these overwhelming statistics, in an analysis done by Avalere Health, a healthcare consulting firm, Michigan is in the bottom 10 of U.S. states for their ratio of certified doctors compared to opiate deaths.

-An often overlooked issue with buprenorphine treatment is the challenge to provide these types of options, such as medication-assisted treatment, to rural Michigan.
+There is another, often overlooked issue with buprenorphine treatment.
+Providing these types of options, such as medication-assisted treatment, to rural Michigan is difficult.
 Because of the lack of primary care providers in rural Michigan, many different areas rely on physicians that still use abstinence-based care.
 William Morrone, the chief deputy medical examiner of Bay County, stated that there is “no evidence” that supports the effectiveness of abstinence-based care.
 Other issues faced by rural populations include a limited number of opioid treatment clinics and large distances between opiate treatment providers.
 Regardless of the limitations, Kent County’s community health authority, Ross Buitendorp said that, “an individual with severe opiate use disorder, 9 times out of 10 will need to use some form of medication-assisted treatment in order to recover.”

 Keeping the benefits and issues of buprenorphine in mind, there seems to be a solution to help rural communities receive access to help stop opioid addiction: telehealth treatment.
 Telehealth, or telemedicine, is an encompassing term for the ability to help patients through web-based platforms, video conferencing, and messaging in order to increase outreach to patients in rural or remote areas away from hospital or clinical settings.
 By using telemedicine, people in rural communities have an increase in reliable access to care and privacy.
-The results of a telemedicine study done in Ontario showed that patients who used telehealth methods had a greater percentage of sessions and stayed in treatment longer than others who did not use telehealth treatment and telemedicine individuals had a decrease in early dropout when in treatment.
+A telemedicine study done in Ontario showed that patients who used telehealth methods had a greater percentage of sessions and stayed in treatment longer than others who did not use telehealth treatment.
+They also saw that telemedicine individuals had a decrease in early dropout when in treatment.